sfimediafutures/MA_David-Olsen/README.md

 Contains frontend written in React based on https://github.com/trananhtuat/react-movie

 ### Backend
-Written in Python using Flask hooked up to a local PostgresSQL database using data from data_processed.csv
+Written in Python using Flask hooked up to a local MongoDB database using data from movie_posters.json

 ### Thesis-project
 Contains the source code for the master thesis project with some TV2 related components missing.
 Requires modifications to be ran without TV2 components / dependencies. (will be updated soon)